Howard Capital Management Reviews - Wealth Watch & Global Weekly Summary

 Fixed Income

-- The Bloomberg U.S. Aggregate Bond Index was jumped this week.
+- The Bloomberg U.S. Aggregate Bond Index recovered after initially declining this week.

-- The U.S. Dollar Index sharply depreciated to 102.10 this week while the Euro and Yen appreciated to six-month highs.
+- The U.S. Dollar Index sharply depreciated to a three-year low reading of 99.31 this week, even as the Euro, Swiss Franc and the Yen continued to appreciate to six-month highs.

 HCM-030624-063.GWS